papers-we-love/papers-we-love/CODE_OF_CONDUCT.md

 Need help?
 ----------

-If you are experiencing harassment on or have concerns about content within the GitHub repo or [PapersWeLove.org](http://paperswelove.org) please contact:
+If you are experiencing harassment on or have concerns about content within the [GitHub repo](https://github.com/papers-we-love/papers-we-love), the **#paperswelove** IRC channel on Freenode, or [PapersWeLove.org](http://paperswelove.org) please contact:

 - **Zeeshan Lakhani** zeeshan.lakhani@gmail.com
 - **Clint Newsom** hcnewsom@gmail.com

-Additionally Papers We Love is on IRC at Freenode on the #paperswelove channel.
+- **Jeremy Heiler** (Github) jeremyheiler@gmail.com
+- **Darren Newton** (paperswelove.org) info@v25media.com

-The organizers of your local Papers We Love meet-up are available to help you with any issues or concerns at live events.
+The organizers of your local Papers We Love meet-up/event are available to help you with any issues or concerns at live events.

 What it means
 -------------